The Advantages of Choosing Collaborative Divorce Over Litigation

 You Have More Control

 When couples choose collaborative divorce, they have more control over the case.
-With the help of meditators, they come up with their own terms and decide what works best for them.
+With the help of mediators, they come up with their own terms and decide what works best for them.

 Through collaboration, both parties acknowledge a desire to work something that is mutually beneficial.
 With litigation, the spouses may come into the court room combative.
 But with collaboration, there is an understanding of working through decisions.
 It is also less stressful for the children, if you have any.
 During court cases, children might feel like they have to choose one parent over the other.
 With collaboration, they probably won’t feel as divided.

 Collaboration usually requires less time from the attorneys than litigation would.
 Because spouses come to settlements outside of the courtroom, it costs less.
 With litigation you would have to pay for discovery, trial preparation the trial.
 Often trial cases can cost individuals over $30,000.

 With collaboration couples have more privacy.
 Because they are in control over decisions and outcomes, they have their personal information private.
 With litigation, a judge presides over your case, making the choices on your behalf.
 Your information gets placed in public records.
 Thus, it is more convenient for collaboration.